hackclub/hackclub/workshops/login_auth/readme.md

 So now before moving to project console, we need to setup our webpage in which we can login so lets proceed further.

-### Creating a webpage 💻 -
+### Designing a webpage 💻 -

-Yea! it is the important part for this workshop, you need to create a webpage and design a login page card using:
+Yea! it is the important part for this workshop, you need to design a webpage with login page card using:
 - HTML
 - CSS
 - JavaScript